What our stakeholders say about Rentplus

 We're proud or what we have achieved to date and to share the words of people that recognise our aspirations.

-Kit Malthouse MP, Minister of State for Housing
+Kit Malthouse MP, ex-Minister of State for HousIng

-"The Government is taking a range of issues to help people meet aspirations of owning their own home including Rent to Buy.
-The Government is committed to Rent to buy and increasing the supply of accordable homes so that low income families have the opportunity to buy or rent a good quality home."
+"The Government is taking a range of issues to help people meet the aspirations of owning their own home, including rent-to-buy.
+The Government is committed to rent-to-buy and increasing the supply of affordable homes so that low income families have the opportunity to buy or rent a good quality home."